This post may contain affiliate links, please see the privacy policy for details.

 • Next, top with peppers and giardiniera.
 Cover with sliced provolone cheese.

-• Evenly spread zesty Mayo over the cut side of the top buns.
+• Evenly spread zesty mayo over the cut side of the top buns.
 Place into the casserole or baking dish.

 • Next, prepare garlic butter topping.
 In a small bowl, combine melted butter, minced garlic, red pepper flakes, oregano, pepper, parsley, and parmesan.
 Stir, then pour over the top of the buns.
 Cover with foil.